Graduate Studies In Chemistry

 Chemistry graduate students can receive research or teaching assistantships that pay for tuition and a living stipend.
 Be sure to apply now!

-Graduate students enrolled in the chemistry program can find information about their program plans, lab safety, teaching, student awards, cummulative exams, and other topics within the chemistry program's Canvas website.
+Graduate students enrolled in the chemistry program can find information about their program plans, lab safety, teaching, student awards, cumulative exams, and other topics within the chemistry program's Canvas website.
 We encourage you to join and follow our Facebook and LinkedIn pages so that you can keep up with other program news, including job and internship announcements.